williamyeny/shamikh-jquery-tutorial/README.md

 ## Listening to and triggering events

-Let's say you want to know when an element with ID "button" is clicked.
+Let's say you want to know when an element with ID "button" is clicked, i.e. listening for a click.

 Here's how you would do it:
 ```